kenanmorani/Machine_Learning_idu/README.md

-# Machine_Learning_idu
+# Machine Learning course taken at Izmir Democracy University, ELectrical and Electronics Program

-# Machine Learning course taken at Izmir Democracy University, Delivered by Assoc.
+Delivered by Assoc.
 Prof. Devrim Unay

 Assignments and Final Project
 - The assignments follow the course 'Machine Learning Foundations:Case Study' on coursera.